mesos/docker-compose-executor/README.md

+**DEPRECATED** The project has moved to https://github.com/paypal/dce-go with brand new features supported and rewritten in go.

 # Overview

 compose-executor project aims to enable Mesos frameworks to launch a pod of docker containers.
 Kubernetes/K8 introduced the notion of a collection of docker containers that share namespaces and treat the collection as a single scaling unit.
 Brendan Burns talked about some design patterns/use cases for pods in [DockerCon'15](https://www.youtube.com/watch?v=Ph3t8jIt894).